tbxy09/vim-minisnip/README.md

-This fork merges in the fix for indentation and autoload/plugin directories.
+This fork has the following (backwards compatible) fixes/improvements:

+- Indent snippets when inserted
+- Allow special characters as snippet names
+- Autoload the plugin
+- Installation instructions in README
+- Avoid multiple loads of the plugin

 It does not break compatibility with the original vim-minisnip, only improves it.

                _       _           _